 What evidence was included in the review?

-We included 6 randomised controlled trials, including 19,498 participants.
-Four studies were conducted in the UK and two were based in India.
+We included 7 randomised controlled trials, including 20,192 children.
+Four studies were conducted in the UK, two were based in India and one in the USA.
 The children in these studies were 4 to 15 years old.
 Studies compared children who were screened in school to children who did not undergo screening in terms of their oral health and visits to the dentist.
 Studies also compared one type of screening to another (for example, variations in clinical examination or referral process).

 What did the evidence say?